dbochicchio/vera-VirtualDevices/README.md

 - For a custom device: ```http://mydevice/brigthness?v=%s```

 The %s parameter will be replaced with the desired dimming (0/100) value.
 Set to one of the skipped values if not supported (ie: you want to monitor only the value).
+If you want to use a 0/1 scale, please set *DimmingScale* variable to 1 (default: 100).

 ##### Binary Window Covers/Roller Shutters/Blinds (2.40+)
 If you want to emulate a Window Cover/Roller Shutter/Blind but your device is supporting only ON/OFF commands, simply leave *SetBrightnessURL* to one of the skipped values.